GreenXenith/worldedit_helpers/README.md

 # WorldEdit Helpers #

 This Client-Side Mod provides a few special commands for WorldEdit utilizing `//luatransform`.
+This CSM is [completely safe](https://github.com/GreenXenith/worldedit_helpers#why-this-csm-is-not-harmful) if you aren't stupid.

 ## Commands: ##
 * `grass`